programmerPhysicist/Project_Hype-Berry/README.md

 2. Tasks that you begin and complete from one service to the other will not transfer between the two.

 That means that if you create a task in Todoist and then check it off, right now it will _not_ send the points to Habitica.

-I encourage people without paid todoist to pick up todoist-habitrpg, which doesn't care one way or the other.
-(I rather hope that kusold's success with that means that Habitica-todoist will be able to figure this out eventually, but right now that's my workaround.)
-Or you could pony up the $30 for a year's subscription of Todoist.
-I'm pretty sure it's worth it.

 ## INSTALLATION